 - (a) Carry out a visual inspection of components installed within the system. - (b) Check the condition of the transformer rectifier unit.
 Remove the output fuse and record the maximum and minimum output voltage to check operation of the control circuit.
 Recalibrate to zero volts, replace the output fuse and reactivate the unit/s.
-If any adjustment of the unit/s is required, refer to the technical operations manual for the transformer rectifier unit/s. - (c) Check pipeline potentials at the test point nearest the rectifier and calibrate the permanent zinc electrodes at the groundbed test point using a portable copper/copper sulphate reference electrode.
+If any adjustment of the unit/s is required, refer to the technical operations manual for the transformer rectifier unit/s. - (c) Check pipeline potentials at the test point nearest the rectifier (Type GB) and calibrate the permanent copper/copper sulphate electrodes at the two groundbed test points with a portable copper / copper sulphate reference electrode before installing the synchronised JR1 Interrupters.

-BRISBANE CITY COUNCIL LOGAN CITY TRUNK MAIN - WACOL SECTION CATHODIC PROTECTION OPERATIONS MANUAL APRIL 1995 Date: 18/4/95
+BRISBANE CITY COUNCIL LOGAN CITY TRUNK MAIN - ANSTEAD SECTION CATHODIC PROTECTION OPERATIONS MANUAL APRIL 1995 Date: 18/4/95